 Rage 2 release date

-The Rage 2 release date is spring 2019.
-Hopefully we get a more specific release day soon so we know exactly when we’ll be able to wreak post-apocalyptic havoc.
+The Rage 2 release date is June 2019.
+Hopefully we get a more specific release day soon so we can count down the days until we’ll be able to wreak post-apocalyptic havoc.

 Above you can see the Eden Assault gameplay trailer from Quakecon 2018, showing off a variety of Rage 2’s features, from gunplay to convoy takedowns.

 After a series of Bethesda teases on Twitter – and a Walmart Canada leak – the live action Rage 2 trailer above is the publisher’s first official confirmation of the game’s existence.
 Besides the darkly comic tone, the trailer doesn’t give much away – apart from aggressive and insistent warning that we should ‘get ready to die!’.
 Charming.